Jump to a section

 Head of Art = Miss Hamilton

-Students have the opportunity to complete each unit of the GCSE course each year but the stimuli, artists and technical skills increase in challenge.
+Learners have the opportunity to complete each unit of the GCSE course each year but the stimuli, artists and technical skills increase in challenge.

-At GCSE students are assessed at the end of each component of work.
+At GCSE learners are assessed at the end of each component of work.
 They are frequently formatively assessed and receive written feedback at the end of each component of work using the 1-9 grading.
 However, verbal feedback is given every lesson to progress further.

-GCSE students receive homework once a week.
+GCSE learners receive homework once a week.
 This is usually gathering information about artists they wish to study, tonal drawings, media studies or completion of a piece of art work in their sketch book.

-There are portfolio sessions after school for GCSE students with the class teacher.
+There are portfolio sessions after school for GCSE learners with the class teacher.
 These take place every day of the week but Wednesday, Thursday and Friday will be independent study with very little teacher support on these days.

-There is also an opportunity for students to get involved with the making of the Drama school production backdrop where they will design and paint this linking to the production theme.
+There is also an opportunity for learners to get involved with the making of the Drama school production backdrop where they will design and paint this linking to the production theme.
 In previous years this has included Alice in Wonderland, Oliver – The Orphan Boy and Midsummer Night’s Dream and The Enchanted Rose.